-{\it Deconfined gauge field}.---One typical feature of topological order in Hamiltonian systems is the presence of emergent deconfined gauge fields \cite{gregor2011diagnosing,savary2016quantum,sachdev2018topological}.
-For example, the toric code model has a deconfined $Z_2$ gauge field, and the transition to a trivial phase can be viewed as a deconfinement-confinement transition \cite{wegner1971duality,kogut1979introduction}.
-Here we show that similar physics also exists in DTO.
+One typical feature of topological order in Hamiltonian systems is the presence of emergent deconfined gauge fields \cite{gregor2011diagnosing,savary2016quantum,sachdev2018topological}.
+For example, the toric code model realizes a deconfined phase of $Z_2$ gauge theory, and the transition to a trivial phase can be viewed as a deconfinement-confinement transition \cite{wegner1971duality,kogut1979introduction}.
+Here we show that similar physics also exists in SSTO.
 First, notice that for both models, $\mathcal{L}_0$ is invariant under the gauge transformation generated by $A_v$: $L_\alpha\rightarrow A_vL_\alpha A_v$.
 The novelty in our dissipative models is that the gauge theory emerges dynamically.
-The initial states can be any configuration and are generally not gauge invariant, i.e. $\rho\neq A_v\rho A_v$.
+The initial states can be any configuration and are generally not gauge invariant, i.e., $\rho\neq A_v\rho A_v$.
 However, it turns out the gauge non-invariant modes would decay quickly under the relaxation dynamics.
 Hence, the long-time dynamics can be described by a pure gauge theory where states are gauge invariant.
 This feature enables us to investigate the transition from the topologically ordered phase to the trivial phase from the perspective of $Z_2$ gauge theory.

 Now we focus on Model 1 for a more concrete discussion.
 To investigate the transition we consider the bit flip perturbation, $\delta\mathcal{L}[\cdot]=L_{x,l}\cdot L^\dagger_{x,l}-\frac{1}{2}\{L^\dagger_{x,l}L_{x,l},\cdot\}$, with the jump operator $L_{x,l}=\sqrt{h}\sigma^x_l$.
 We note that the set of all diagonal matrices in the $\sigma^z$ basis forms an invariant subspace of $\mathcal{L}_0$.
 Because of the dephasing term $L_{z,l}$, the long-time dynamics is governed by the evolution in the subspace of diagonal matrices: $\rho=\sum_{ m}p(m)|m\rangle\langle m|$.
 Then the long-time Lindblad dynamics is reduced to a classical Markov dynamics: